Zettelkasten-Method/zettelkasten.de/content/posts/overview/index.md

 * Reading online
     * [How to read on the web efficiently](/posts/reading-web-rss-note-taking/), using and managing RSS feed subscriptions.

+## Use Cases

+* [Zettelkasten for fiction writing](/fiction) is covered in a series that explains how little the Zettelkasten Method changes, and how much stays the same, and why.

 ## History of the Zettelkasten

 If you want to know more about the history of the Zettelkasten Method, check out the [ongoing research on Luhmann's Zettelkasten by Johannes Schmidt](https://niklas-luhmann-archiv.de/projekt/publikationen) at Bielefeld University.
 Johannes is the _Guardian of the Godfather's Zettelkasten_, and his work is genuinely interesting for knowledge work nerds.